Opendigitalradio/dablin/README.md

 Dynamic FIC messages can be suppressed using `-F` (currently affects dynamic PTY only).

+### Date/Time

+The console version shows the related parameters as they are received:
+While the Local Time Offset (LTO) is shown upon any change, the UTC date/time is shown once.

+The GTK version in contrast starts to display the local date/time as soon as both mentioned values have been received.
+The used clock is then resynchronised upon further received UTC date/time.

 ### Announcement support/switching

 In terms of announcement support/switching the console version shows the